s7minhas/conflictEvolution/LaTeX/Presentation/confEvoNotes.md

 now additive effects
 ===
-A particular reason for why interactions between actors may not be independent stems from the fact that in social systems we often observe heterogeneity in how central actors are to the activities occurring within the network, meaning that some may initiate and/or be the target of more events.
+* A particular reason for why interactions between actors may not be independent stems from the fact that in social systems we often observe heterogeneity in how central actors are to the activities occurring within the network, meaning that some may initiate and/or be the target of more events.
 Heterogeneity in the centrality of actors provides us with information on the set of events that led to the network as we observe it and for how the network will continue to evolve.
 Namely, the implication of heterogeneity in how active actors are in a network is within-actor homogeneity of ties, meaning that the relationships between the set of dyads $\{i \rightarrow j,\, i \rightarrow k,\, i \rightarrow l\}$ will be more similar to each other than they are to other interactions in the system, such as $m \rightarrow n$, because they all involve actor $i$ as the sender of the event \citep{kenny:lavoie:1984}.

-A straightforward example for why we may see this type of dependence emerge in intrastate conflict networks may involve government actors, who likely have interests in asserting their control across the country.
+* A straightforward example for why we may see this type of dependence emerge in intrastate conflict networks may involve government actors, who likely have interests in asserting their control across the country.
 Specifically, in a scenario where rebel groups $\{j,k,l\}$ are operating in different parts of a country, we would expect a government actor $i$ to be a more likely initiate of conflict with those rebel groups than an actor with non-competing interests.
 This logic can obviously extend to non-government groups as well.
 For example, a rebel group may be acting upon ambitions of establishing control over broad swaths of the country, and, as a result, it may become a more central initiator of conflicts in the network.

-For similar reasons we may observe heterogeneity in how likely actors are to receive conflict events, and, relatedly, we are likely to find that actors initiating more conflicts are likely to also face more conflicts, in general.
+* For similar reasons we may observe heterogeneity in how likely actors are to receive conflict events, and, relatedly, we are likely to find that actors initiating more conflicts are likely to also face more conflicts, in general.
 Each of these effects relates to reasons why there may be dependence between the observations involving a particular actor.

 ###
-The relevance of modeling ﬁrst- and second-order dependencies has long been recognized within some social sciences particularly in psychology.
-And (Warner et al., 1979) developed the foundational model for analyzing such within-node and within-dyad dependence is the social relations model, or SRM.
+The relevance of modeling nodal and dyadic dependencies has long been recognized within some social sciences particularly in psychology.
+(Warner et al., 1979) developed the foundational model for analyzing such within-node and within-dyad dependence is the social relations model, or SRM.

 The goal of this model is to decompose the variance of observations in an adjacency matrix in terms of heterogeneity across row means (out-degree), heterogeneity along column means (in-degree), correlation between row and column means, and correlations within dyads.
 So basically all the stuff we've just been talking about.